Continuing Education Activity

 Introduction

-Idiopathic guttate hypomelanosis (IGH) is a benign, typically asymptomatic, leukodermic dermatosis of unclear etiology that is classically seen in elderly, fair-skinned individuals, and often goes unrecognized or undiagnosed.
-[1] Occasionally, IGH is aesthetically displeasing.
-However, it is not a dangerous process.
+Idiopathic guttate hypomelanosis (IGH) is a benign, typically asymptomatic leukodermic dermatosis of unclear etiology, classically seen in older adults with fair skin, and often goes unrecognized or undiagnosed.[1]
+Occasionally, IGH is aesthetically displeasing.
+However, this condition is not dangerous.
 Once present, lesions do not remit.
-Treatment is aimed at improving the cosmesis of lesions.
+Treatment aims to improve cosmesis.

 Etiology

 The etiology of IGH remains unknown.
-Several hypotheses exist, including the notion that this is a manifestation of the skin's normal aging process, occurs secondary to cumulative chronic sun exposure, or occurs as a result of repeated microtrauma to the skin.
-[2] None of these hypotheses have been verified.
+Proposed theories suggest it may result from the skin's natural aging process, cumulative chronic sun exposure, or repeated microtrauma.[2]
+However, none of these hypotheses have been confirmed.

 Epidemiology